johnpaulett/django-durationfield/docs/index.rst

 Authors
 -------

-Thanks to the authors of the original DurationField patches, Marty Alchin, Adys, and Yuri Baburov.
+Thanks to the authors of the original DurationField patches, Marty Alchin, Jerome Leclanche, and Yuri Baburov.

 Thanks to the contributors to django-durationfield: